The typical treatment process includes these general steps:

-At the consultation, you will first meet with a doctor who will outline the diagnosis and recommended treatment plan.
+You will first meet with a doctor, who will outline the diagnosis and recommended treatment plan.
 The actual problem will be explained to you in a language you can understand.
 You will be told why the correction is advised and how it is to be achieved.
 You’ll also be informed of any reasonable alternative methods of resolving the problem.

 As with all forms of medical treatment, you need to be made aware of any risks, limitations, or compromises that relate to your specific situation.
 You will also be told what result you can expect from undergoing orthodontic therapy versus what will occur if no treatment is undertaken.

 It is now time to begin treatment.
 The braces or appliances will be specifically tailored to each patient’s particular problem.
 This may require removable and/or permanent appliances.
 Some of the treatment options we offer include: